-adopted in Division No. 3, and any letters, comments, or other objections submitted by water users regarding the adequacy of the ARP.
-As noted above no letters, comments, or other objections to the 2021 ARP were received.
+water users regarding the adequacy of the ARP.
+No letters, comments, or other objections to the 2022 ARP were received.

 With the foregoing in mind, I turn to a review of the ARP.
 It would be unwieldy to include in my review every detail of the thorough ARP, so for the purpose of this letter, I incorporate it and its supplements by reference.